lili0415/DPU-OOD-Detection/README.md

 3. Download Audio model [link](http://www.robots.ox.ac.uk/~vgg/data/vggsound/models/H.pth.tar), rename it as `vggsound_avgpool.pth.tar` and place under the `HMDB-rgb-flow/pretrained_models` and `EPIC-rgb-flow/pretrained_models`  directory

 ### Multimodal Near-OOD Detection
+We provide our trained checkpoints and codes for testing.
+We'll have all our codes (training and testing) available once paper is accepted.
 #### HMDB51 25/26

 <details>